Содержание

 Everywhere.

-environment variable contains the directory
+If the PATH environment variable contains the directory

 where the script is located, you can execute the script just with